Whiplash? Chiropractic May Help

 The exact nature of the symptoms will vary depending on the speed and direction of vehicle impact.
 Your age and physical condition are also determining factors in your symptoms

 What Can We Do?

-Our chiropractic approach when dealing with whiplash is to perform a thorough examination and explain to you if chiropractic care could help.
+Our chiropractic approach when dealing with whiplash relates symptoms is to perform a thorough examination of your spine and then explain to you if chiropractic care could help you.

-Chiropractic treatment for whiplash uses specific and gentle adjustments to help restore spinal function followed by a series of rehabilitation exercises.
-We have that this two-fold approach has been very effective for many of our patients, regardless of the age of the injury.
+Chiropractic treatment for whiplash uses specific and gentle adjustments to help restore spinal function combined with a series of rehabilitation exercises.

 Find out if chiropractic Care can help your symptoms.

-It is important to make an appointment to visit one of our chiropractors if you have been involved in an injury or accident or suspect you may be experiencing aches or pains from an earlier injury.
+If you have been involved in an injury or accident or suspect you may be experiencing aches or pains from an earlier injury make an appointment to visit one of our chiropractors to see if we can help you.
 Our chiropractic care is aimed to help ease any symptoms from whiplash injuries and also to improve spinal function.
 Book your appointment today.